The Ornithologist (2017; João Pedro Rodrigues)

 Paul Hamy headlines as the titular bird expert, a handsome cipher named Fernando whose expedition gets waylaid first by kayak-crushing rapids, and then by the pair of psychotic Chinese pilgrims who both save and threaten his life.

 Lost and on the run, the ornithologist’s escape turns episodic in the Conrad/Coppola mold, only with a thick dollop of sleepy surrealism on top.
 Along his journey, Fernando encounters a forest of taxidermy predators, a band of marauding jungle spirits and a down-to-clown sheepherder, and the action only gets more drowsily impenetrable from there.

-The Ornithologist doesn’t lack for singularly strange moments, using a darkly atmospheric score and the lush, liquid fire images of cinematographer Rui Poças to great effect, but I mostly felt as frustrated and adrift as the protagonist.
+The Ornithologist doesn’t lack for singularly strange moments.
+Rodrigues uses a darkly atmospheric score and the lush, liquid fire images of cinematographer Rui Poças to great effect.
+However, I mostly felt as frustrated and adrift as the protagonist.